rlee287/py_autoupdate/README.rst

 |pyautoupdate_logo|

-``pyautoupdate`` is a python wrapper that allows the wrapped code to automatically update.
+Pyautoupdate is a python wrapper that allows the wrapped code to automatically update.

 |Build_Status| |Codecov_Status| |QuantifiedCode_Status|